jetkanerva/Web-Software-Development-Project2/README.md

 * ~~Then, if the chosen answer option was correct, the user is redirected to /quiz/:tId/questions/:qId/correct where the user is shown a page with the text "Correct!".~~
 * ~~The page also has a link with the text "Next question" that moves the user to the path /quiz/:tId.
 On the other hand,~~
 * ~~if the chosen answer option was incorrect, the user is redirected to /quiz/:tId/questions/:qId/incorrect where the user is shown a page with the text "Incorrect!".~~
-* The page also has the text for the correct answer option, e.g. stating that "The correct option was option text", where option text is the text for the correct option.
+* ~~The page also has the text for the correct answer option, e.g. stating that "The correct option was option text", where option text is the text for the correct option.~~
 * ~~The page also has a link with the text "Next question" that moves the user to the path /quiz/:tId.~~

 Main page

 ~~* The main page of the application is available at the root path /.~~
-* The main page contains a brief description of the application, application statistics, and links for registration and login.
+* ~~The main page contains a brief description of the application, application statistics, and links for registration and login.~~
-* The application statistics show the total number of topics, questions, and question answers (i.e. answers from users).
+* ~~The application statistics show the total number of topics, questions, and question answers (i.e. answers from users).~~

+API

+~~The application provides an API that allows asking for a random question and for answering the random question.
+The API does not record the answers to the database.
+GET requests made to the path /api/questions/random return a randomly selected question as an JSON document.
+The document has attributes questionId, questionText, and answerOptions.
+The attribute answerOptions is a list that contains answer options.
+Each answer option has attributes optionId and optionText.
+As an example, a document received as a response could look as follows:
+{
+"questionId": 1,
+"questionText": "How much is 1+1?",
+"answerOptions": [
+{ "optionId": 1, "optionText": "2" },
+{ "optionId": 2, "optionText": "4" },
+{ "optionId": 3, "optionText": "6" },
+]
+}
+If there are no questions in the database, the returned document is empty, i.e. {}.~~ POST requests made to the path /api/questions/answer with a JSON document that contains the id of the question and the id of the answer option are processed by the server, verifying whether the response was correct or not.
+For example, the posted document could look as follows.
+{
+"questionId": 1,
+"optionId": 3,
+}
+The response to the POST request is also a JSON document that has one attribute correct.
+The value for the attribute is either true or false, depending on whether the submitted answer was correct or not.
+The API must allow cross-origin requests.